 The Council understands that credit ratings are good, but not perfect, predictors of investment default.
-Full regard will therefore be given to other available information on the credit quality of the organisations in which it invests, including credit default swap prices, financial statements and reports in the quality financial press.
-No investments will be made with an organisation if there are substantive doubts about its credit quality, even though it may meet the above criteria.
+Full regard will therefore be given to other available information on the credit quality of the organisations in which it invests, including credit default swap prices, financial statements, information on potential government support, reports in the quality financial press and analysis and advice from the Council's treasury management adviser.
+No investments will be made with an organisation if there are substantive doubts about its credit quality, even though it may otherwise meet the above criteria.